 The best way to find out if your dog enjoys playing on the trampoline is to let them try it out for themselves under supervision.
 If you find that they have a good time and don’t seem injured, then they will likely continue enjoying it in the future.
 However, if your dog seems uncomfortable or becomes injured, it is best to avoid using a trampoline altogether.
-Ultimately, only you can decide whether or not your dog will enjoy playing on the trampoline, so it’s important to experiment and see what works best for both you and your dog.
+Ultimately, only you can decide whether or not your dog will enjoy playing on the trampoline, so it’s important to experiment and see what works best for both you and your dogs on the trampoline.

 How Can I Have More Fun with My Dog?